Giving notice of a marriage or civil partnership

 What happens next?

-- The ‘authorities for marriage’ will be issued and must be collected from the Register Office.
-Whoever is officiating at the ceremony (religious minister or a registrar) must have them in advance.
+- Whoever is officiating at the ceremony (religious minister or a registrar) must have the certificate for marriage in advance.
 Your marriage cannot take place without them.
 Or;

-The 'authorities for marriage' or 'schedule' are only valid for use in the stated venue, so it is vital that you are certain of the venue at the time of giving notice.
-If you change the venue, you will be required to give fresh notices.
+- The 'certificates for marriage' or 'schedule' are only valid for use in the stated venue, so it is vital that you are certain of the venue at the time of giving notice.
+If you change the venue, you will be required to give fresh notices

 Registrar General’s Licence